conroyj23/Messenger-Application/README.md

 Latest Commit Link: https://bitbucket.org/cps490f21-team3/cps490-project-team3/commits/25d6d7bd4e00a9aa9819044fd39daaa29e7c21ad

 #### Contributions:
-                               (NEED TO UPDATE ALL CONTRIBUTIONS)

 1. Jon Moran, 8-10 hours, Product Owner, contributed in planning, documentation, use cases(logout functionality), the slides/presentation
 2. John Conroy, 9-14 hours, Developer, contributed in planning, meeting scheduling, use cases(group chat functionality, DB login/authentication), the slides/presentation
 3. James Oei, 9-14 hours, Developer, contributed in planning, system design, features, use cases(group chat functionality), the slides/presentation
 4. Will Manzella, 9-14 hours, Scrum Master, contributed in planning, organization, CSS and UI, use cases(show password, darkmode/lightmode), the slides/presentation

 #### Sprint Retrospective:

-_(Introduction to Sprint Retrospective:

 Sprint 3 was a bit rushed.
 Many of us were dealing with illnesses throughout the Sprint which affected our productivity.
 As fas as the actual development process went this was by far the best we have worked together as a team.
 We knew what each of our strengths were and delegated work to the right individuals.
 We worked very well as a team which is a good sign for future projects that may come around.